Signal Processing over Time-Varying Graphs: A Systematic Review: Applications

-\emph{Traffic Flow Prediction and Congestion Analysis:} Traffic flow prediction is one of the most prominent applications of TV-GSP in transportation, where temporal GSP techniques analyze dynamic relationships between road segments or intersections to predict future traffic patterns.
-By treating traffic flow as a signal on a dynamic graph of road networks, GSP-based models capture both spatial dependencies (interconnectedness of adjacent road segments) and temporal variations (changes in flow over time).
+Traffic flow prediction is one of the most prominent applications of TVGSP and TVGNNs.
+By treating traffic flow as a signal on a graph, TVG-based models capture both spatial dependencies (interconnectedness of adjacent road segments) and temporal variations (changes in flow over time).
 The widely used PeMS datasets from California, such as PeMSD7 \cite{yu2018_STGCN} and PeMSBay \cite{li2017diffusion}, contain rich traffic sensor data, enabling effective applications of GSP for short- and long-term traffic prediction.
-In particular, \cite{li2017diffusion} utilized GSP-based graph convolutional networks on the PeMS datasets to accurately forecast traffic flows by learning spatial-temporal dependencies across the network.
+For example, Li et al. \cite{li2017diffusion} utilized GCNs on the PeMS datasets to accurately forecast traffic flows by learning spatial-temporal dependencies across the network.